Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 Jude Deveraux’s first book in the popular Montgomery/Taggert Family series, The Black Lyon, was published in 1978 and became a bestseller.

 Many people have a favorite feel-good book that they reread from time to time, kind of like a favorite blanket.
 Something that they know will give them comfort and which never gets old.
-My book like that happens to be Jude Devereaux’s A Knight In Shining Armor, which is the 15th book in the Montgomery/Taggert Family series.
+My book, which happens to be Jude Devereaux’s A Knight In Shining Armor, is the 15th book in the Montgomery/Taggert Family series.

 What’s your feel-good book?